Fumohouse/Fumohouse/docs/src/design/core/@fumohouse-base.md

 ## Tooling

-1. [ ] The module system should include tools for creating, packaging, and inspecting modules.
+The module system should include the following tooling:

-1. [x] Creating: Provide the basic structure of a new module.[^mkplugin]
+1. [x] Creation: Provide the basic structure of a new module.[^mkplugin]
-1. [ ] Packaging: Save all unsaved changes, copy the project directory to a temporary folder, and export all modules individually as PCKs by overriding `export_presets.cfg`.
-Then, all PCKs should have outside files be trimmed then be inspected.
+1. [x] Packaging: Export modules individually as PCKs.
+Exported PCKs should not have any unnecessary files or information.
-1. [ ] Inspecting: Given a packaged module, scan for any defects:
+1. [ ] Inspection: Given a packaged module, scan for any defects:
    - Dependencies that are not declared, or cyclic dependencies
    - [FUTURE] Potentially unsafe code: code that follows restricted patterns or is suspiciously complex (see